InesBlin/coda_hypothesis_generation/README.md

 # Automated Hypothesis Generation on Human Cooperation

-This is the code we submit together with the paper "Automated Hypothesis Generation for Human Cooperation Studies", submitted to HHAI 2025.
+This repository contains the code accompanying the paper "Automated Hypothesis Generation for Human Cooperation Studies", accepted as a research paper to HHAI 2025.

 The code contains the followings:
 - The core code in the `src` folder, for general usage
 - All elements related to our experiments, including:
     * The data and models, cf. folders `data.zip` and `models`